 I became the director of a justice organization in my late twenties.
-Without much experience or many mentors to guide me, I learned a lot of lessons the hard way: trial and error.
+Without many mentors to guide me, I learned a lot of lessons through trial and error.
 That's a hard, slow, and infuriating way to learn, especially when so much is at stake.

 A lot of executives in social change fields face this same challenge.
 Our training may be in political campaigns, social work, or organizing.
 We've excelled in our fields because we're experts at policy or can inspire others to make change.
 However, no one ever really taught us how to do all the invisible work that allows organizations to grow successfully: effective management, fundraising, budgeting, how financial and human resources systems work, which labor laws matter, or how to develop a strategic plan.
 That sounds suspiciously like business.

 The truth is that the skills you need to manage and grow a social change organization into a sustainable institution are very different than the skills you used to become a successful organizer, advocate, or leader.
 It's no wonder that so many new directors struggle and burn out.
 No one has given them the tools they need to succeed.

 Within the progressive non-profit sector, we have to do a lot better.
 We have so much on the line-- whether it's the fate of the climate, public health, or economic and racial justice.
 We need stronger organizations, and that means we need stronger organizational leaders.